conda/conda-pack/docs/source/index.rst

 Commandline Usage
 -----------------

-Conda-Pack is primarily a commandline tool.
+``conda-pack`` is primarily a commandline tool.
 Full CLI docs can be found :doc:`here <cli>`.

 One common use case is packing an environment on one machine to distribute to